tgvaughan/feast/README.md

 =======================================

 This is a small [BEAST 2](http://www.beast2.org) package which contains some additions to the core functionality.
-It is compatible with BEAST 2.3 and higher.

 [![Build Status](https://travis-ci.org/tgvaughan/feast.svg?branch=master)](https://travis-ci.org/tgvaughan/feast)